 Mrs Diane Hawkins, a former Withington pupil, joined the board in September 2017 and is the representative of Withington Onwards (the Alumnae Body).
 Mrs Hawkins was Joint Managing Partner of a firm of lawyers in Manchester specialising in Occupational Disease litigation.
 She is now a Justice of the Peace on the Bolton Bench and sits in the Family Court in Greater Manchester.
 Mrs Hawkins is a member of the Church of England Provincial Panel, Deputy Chairman of the Manchester Guardian Society Charitable Trust, Trustee of Fortalice, the Bolton Women’s Refuge, and is the Chairman of Bolton Scout Trust.
 In 2008, Mrs Hawkins was made a Deputy Lieutenant.

 Mrs Jo Kinney is Chair of the PTA and joined the Governing Body in 2014.
-She has two daughters at Withington, one in the Senior School and one in the Junior School.
+She has two daughters at Withington, both of whom are in the Senior School.
 Mrs Kinney is a qualified FE/HE teacher and has been teaching Law and Complementary Therapies.
 She is a District Commissioner for Girlguiding and a member of her local Church Council.
 Married with an older son, Mrs Kinney lives in Dunham Massey and enjoys keeping fit and skiing as her favourite pastimes.

 Ms Melanie Michael is the Head of St. Luke’s Church of England Primary School in Bury and joined the Board in January 2018.
 Ms Michael, a former pupil of Bury Girls’ Grammar School, has twenty-one years of experience working across the primary education sector in three local authorities.
 Ms Michael was awarded the designation of Local Leader of Education by the National College in 2012 and has extensive experience of leading successful change in driving school improvement.
 As a former Deputy Head of Old Moat Primary School, Ms Michael has excellent knowledge of the School’s local area.